 His birthday cake request was his mom’s recipe from his childhood – a homemade chocolate cake kept moist with a cup of coffee, and slathered with buttercream frosting.
 Oh it’s good!
 For fun I used scraps of pretty paper to bust out a cute little birthday banner for the cake that can be reused.

-cake bunting, I discovered we had run out of wooden skewers and improvised with straws that weren't quite tall enough, which meant the bunting was touching the cake, but I still think it looked pretty darn cute and fun.
-The birthday boy is not a fan of sprinkles so I kept them on the down-low but for a kid's cake I might go all out with colorful sprinkles to hide my haphazard frosting job.
+After making this tiny banner, known as a cake bunting, I discovered we had run out of wooden skewers and improvised with straws that weren’t quite tall enough, which meant the bunting was touching the cake, but I still think it looked pretty darn cute and fun.
+The birthday boy is not a fan of sprinkles so I kept them on the down-low but for a kid’s cake I might go all out with colorful sprinkles to hide my haphazard frosting job.
 I will give you a quick tutorial on the bunting (oh so easy!) when I am back in business with my camera.

 Speaking of which, what do you think about the awesome, crispy quality of the above photos?
 Yeah, not so much.
 They were taken with my daughter’s extremely cheap point and shoot camera.
 My good camera is busted in a big way and is causing some serious emotional distress to this blogger/crazy-picture-taking mama!
 I’m waiting to hear the verdict on whether or not the 9 year old digital Rebel EOS (so old-school it requires you to look through the viewfinder, but takes a decent picture) will survive.
 Keep your fingers crossed for me because the budget is not exactly allowing for a brand-spankin’ new one!

 In the meantime, let me introduce you to some of the many adorable cake bunting ideas out there!